blimmer/maximize-your-output-talk/slides.md

 On this train of thought what __am I learning__?

 - Wat ...
-  - why am I on this blog post!?
+  - how did I get to this blog post / wiki page?
 - Something needed to deliver the story ...
   - Have you learned enough to deliver the story?
+  - Is there more to learn later?

 ---